 “Faith as small as a mustard seed moves mountains” – Matthew 17:20

 St. Philip's is a Roman Catholic school who observe the rites, practices and observances of the Catholic faith.
 Pupils take a full and active part in the religious life of the school.
 They gain a strong understanding of the Gospel and are asked to bear witness to the Word of God in their dealings with each other.

-10% of the timetable is dedicated to the teaching of the religious syllabus; 'The Way the Life and the Truth'.
+10% of the timetable is dedicated to the teaching of the religious syllabus; 'Come and See' and the social justice programme; 'Caritas in Action'.
 Pupils' spiritual, moral, social and cultural well-being is promoted though this scheme and through links made across all subjects in the curriculum.
 Prayer and worship is central to school life and pupils are asked to accept the role as God's ambassadors on earth.